igorskasminins/lod-extraction/README.md

 ![alt text](https://github.com/igorskasminins/lod-extraction/blob/main/img/example.jpg?raw=true)

-The _processed_ directory will be created automatically to stored already processed schemas.
+The _processed_ directory will be created automatically to store already processed schemas.

 After that the python script can be executed from the _import-generic_ directory which will perform the import of all the schemas located inside _response_ directory to the database with the following: